Buhari reappoints Adesina, Shehu as media aides – The Sun Nigeria

 Also appointed are Tolu Ogunlesi, Special Assistant (Digital Media) and Mallam Buhari Salihu, Special Assistant, Online Media.

-Meanwhile, President Buhari has appointment Senator Ita Enang, Senior Special Assistant to the President on Niger Delta Affairs, while SenatorBabajide Omoworare is now the Senior Special Assistant to the President on National Assembly Matters (Senate).
-Mallam Umar El-Yakub, has been reappointed the Senior Special Assistant to the President on National Assembly Matters (House of Representatives).
+Meanwhile, President Buhari has appointment Senator Ita Enang, Senior Special Assistant to the President on Niger Delta Affairs while SenatorBabajide Omoworare is now the Senior Special Assistant to the President on National Assembly Matters (Senate).
+Mallam Umar El-Yakub was reappointed Senior Special Assistant to the President on National Assembly Matters (House of Representatives).

+Meanwhile, Buhari has approved replacements for heads of Federal Government agencies that were recently appointed as ministers.

+Shehu said this in a statement said Buhari approved the appointment of Sen. Basheer Mohammed as Federal Commissioner, National Commission for Refugees, Migrants and Internally Displaced Persons.
+He replaces Sadiya Farouk.

 Leave a Reply